 1. What is your view of the political stalemate in Spain?

 Spain is currently facing multiple existential crises, not least of which is the Catalan situation.
 This is the backdrop to A BODY IN BARCELONA.
 Catalonia appears to be edging ever closer to some kind of break with Madrid.
 I no longer see it as a question of ‘if’ but ‘when’.
 Given that, I wanted to explore how certain sectors of Spanish society might behave in such a scenario, what the reaction to Catalan independence moves might be within, for example, the military.
-The novel begins with my detective Max Cámara investigating the murder of a young boy in the Huerta just north of Valencia, but the story quickly expands to other parts of the country, with episodes in Ceuta and ultimately in Barcelona, and an explosive finale inside the Sagrada Familia
+The novel begins with my detective Max Cámara investigating the murder of a young boy in the Huerta just north of Valencia, but the story quickly expands to other parts of the country, with episodes in Ceuta and ultimately in Barcelona, and an explosive finale inside the Sagrada Familia.

 It’s a collection of essays, articles and short stories about or set in Spain.
 Most have appeared before in various newspapers and magazines, but I wanted to put them together, as much as anything else out of curiosity.
-I’ve been writing about Spain in one form or another for almost 20 years, so I wanted to see if my views about the country had changed in any way.
+I’ve been writing about Spain in one form or another for over 20 years, so I wanted to see if my views about the country had changed in any way.
 What I noticed was that although my interests widened and deepened over time – exploring, for example, the Spanish Civil War, the legacy of the Moors, the finer points of paella-making or traditional folk-lore and legend – the essence of my initial attraction to Spain remained constant, like some bright star.
 Spain has a subtle, resonant poetic power that speaks to something within me yet which can perhaps never be clearly delineated or defined.
 Every aspect of the country that I have explored feels like a small patch or section of something much greater, like tiny squares in a mosaic.
 If you put them together it may be possible to intuit something of the ‘whole’ of which they are mere ‘parts’.

 4. Is digital the future regarding publishing and can the printed book survive?